peterkuma/ml-clouds-2021/README.md

 This repository contains code for the paper
 [Machine learning of cloud types in satellite observations and climate models](https://doi.org/10.5281/zenodo.6184907).

+## Introduction

+The code contains scripts for training an artificial neural network (ANN) for prediction of cloud types based on satellite and ground-based station data, and related data processing and visualisation.
+The artificial neural network is implemented in [TensorFlow](https://www.tensorflow.org/).
+The scripts use Python and bash.
+They should be run on Linux, although it may be possible to adapt them to other operating systems.

+The scripts are divided into data processing scripts and plotting scripts.
+The scripts are dependent on one another for data input and output.
+The script `run` in the main directory runs the individual data processing and plotting scripts located in the directory `bin` and takes care of the dependencies.

+Storage requirements for running the code on all available climate models and reanalyses are on the scale of 10 TB, and main memory requirements are on the scale of 60 GB.
+Lower hardware requirements are possible if used with fewer models or shorter training data time periods.

-If you have any questions about the code you can contact the authors or submit an Issue on GitHub.
+Please see the manuscript for more details about the ANN.
+If you have any questions about the code you can contact the manuscript authors or submit an Issue on GitHub.

 ## Requirements